Datametrex AI (CVE:DM) Stock Price Down 15% – Here’s Why

-Datametrex AI Limited (CVE:DM – Get Free Report)’s share price dropped 15% during trading on Friday .
-The stock traded as low as C$0.09 and last traded at C$0.09.
-Approximately 396,918 shares changed hands during trading, an increase of 406% from the average daily volume of 78,451 shares.
+Datametrex AI Limited (CVE:DM – Get Free Report) shares dropped 15% during mid-day trading on Friday .
+The company traded as low as C$0.09 and last traded at C$0.09.
+Approximately 396,918 shares traded hands during mid-day trading, an increase of 406% from the average daily volume of 78,451 shares.
 The stock had previously closed at C$0.10.

 Datametrex AI Price Performance